Hrithik522/VPMS-JSSSTU/README.md

 5. Create a database with the name VehicleParking

-6. Import Vehicle VehicleParking.sql file(given inside the zip package in SQL file folder)
+6. Download and Import Vehicle VehicleParking.sql file

 7. Run the script http://localhost/vpark